-One would be cautious and deferential in the neighborhood of such power in the same way one would be, I suppose, if one lived next door to a nuclear generator.
-It’s sort of there and it’s humming all the time, and you walk by with a certain amount of respect and keep your distance.
+One would be cautious and deferential in the neighborhood of such power in the same way one would be if one lived next door to a nuclear generator.
+It’s present and humming all the time, and you walk by with a certain amount of respect and keep your distance.
 Notice, there’s no particular personal relationship to these powerful beings in a dynamist’s worldview.
-There is no imputing of personality or character or intentions or anything of the sort.
+There is no imputing of personality, character, intentions, or anything of the sort.

 This is a transcript from the video series Philosophy of Religion.
 Watch it now, on The Great Courses Plus.

-Contrast that to the animist who is close cousin.
-The animist tends to think that various objects in the world aren’t just the location of power but they are the location of discrete spirits.
-This tree or rock is not like a giant storage battery; this tree or rock has a certain personality or character and one can relate to it in a way.
-One can try to keep it happy or one can fail to keep it happy.
-In folklore, at any rate, this often crops up in imagery of volcanoes that get angry and that have to be placated, usually with human sacrifice or something of the sort.
+Contrast that to the animist who is a close cousin.
+The animist tends to think that various objects in the world aren’t just the location of power but are the location of discrete spirits.
+This tree or rock is not just an energy source; this tree or rock has a certain personality or character and one can relate to it, in a way.
+One can try to keep it happy or one can fail.
+In folklore, this often crops up in the imagery of volcanoes that get angry and that have to be placated, usually with human sacrifice or something of the sort.

 Polytheism and Pantheism

-The polytheist is likely to limit the number of such entities or powers or personalities to a certain extent.
-It’s not going to be just any old rock or any old tree.
+The polytheist is likely to limit the number of such entities, powers, or personalities to a certain extent.
+It’s not just any old rock or old tree.
 Furthermore, they’re very likely not to associate them with particular artifacts.

-The polytheist is beginning to think of the gods perhaps as dwelling in another world and perhaps from time to time visiting or interacting with this one.
+The polytheist thinks of the gods perhaps as dwelling in another world and visiting from time to time, or interacting with this one.
 Of course, the great era of polytheism is the era of Greek and Roman myths and legends.

 Learn more about the philosophy of religion

 We see there that the various gods and goddesses have particular areas of concern and interest that they rule over, but that they are perpetually in conflict with one another.
-This is one of the problems you run into with the multiplicity of such powers because there’s likely to be rivalry, and then of course you get the wonderful, rich tapestry of the myths of that era.
+This is one of the problems you run into with the multiplicity of such powers because there’s likely to be rivalry, which creates the wonderful, rich tapestry of the myths of that era.

 Pantheism is a different kettle of fish.
 It’s not familiar to most of us in this part of the world although it’s making an interesting renaissance in recent years in the ideas of some people who call themselves neopagans and are involved in Wicca.

-Pantheists are inclined to think that maybe there is some sort of divine power or source, but, rather than its being focused in a gnarled tree or a rock or a volcano or, for that matter, in a half a dozen or so rather rambunctious individuals who live on Mount Olympus and play havoc with our lives, they see this power as uniformly distributed throughout everything, that the divine is an inherent and implicit and internal dimension of everything that there is.
+Pantheists are inclined to think that maybe there is some sort of divine power or source.
+But rather than its being focused in a gnarled tree, a rock, or a volcano or, for that matter, in a pantheon of gods who live on Mount Olympus and play havoc with our lives, they see this power as uniformly distributed throughout everything, that the divine is an inherent, implicit, and internal dimension of everything that there is.

 Learn more about one of the most bizarre religious systems in human history

-If you begin to look at the world that way, then you can see a piece of the divine in an individual person or in a tree or in a sunset or in a set of events in history, all of it working out together.
-It’s a kind of cosmic organism in which the holy is an aspect or a dimension of everything seen collectively.
-Notice, however, that whether it’s dynamism or animism or polytheism or pantheism, at no point are we talking about one single, supreme other that is external to ourselves and distinguishable from ourselves and against whom our lives stand in judgment.
+If you begin to look at the world that way, then you can see a piece of the divine in a person, a tree, a sunset, or a set of events in history, with all of it working out together.
+It’s a cosmic organism in which the holy is an aspect or a dimension of everything seen collectively.
+Notice, however, that whether it’s dynamism, animism, polytheism, or pantheism, at no point is there one single, supreme other that is external to ourselves and distinguishable from ourselves and against whom our lives stand in judgment.

-Henotheism is probably the stage of religious development that was going on about the time of Abraham.
-These people tended to think that every tribe or culture had its own special divinity, and to that extent they were like polytheists; that is, there were quite a number of gods.
-One way to put it would be to say that the gods individually belonged to a particular tribe.
+Henotheism is probably the stage of religious development that existed at the time of Abraham.
+These people tended to think that every tribe or culture had its own special divinity, and to that extent, they were like polytheists; that is, there were quite a significant number of gods; the gods individually belonged to a particular tribe.

-Another way to put it would be that a tribe individually belonged to a particular god.
-From that standpoint, it was considered perfectly okay for the Hittites to worship their god and not another because the god of the Hittites was the god of the Hittites.
+Or another way to put it would be that a tribe individually belonged to a particular god.
+From that standpoint, it was considered acceptable for the Hittites to worship their god and not another because the god of the Hittites was the god of the Hittites.

 It’s worth noting that at the stage of henotheism, the status of the god was tied up with the status of the tribe.
 The desirability and appropriateness of worshipping a particular god had a lot to do with whether or not that god could produce or deliver when your tribe was in conflict with another.
 It was not at all uncommon if one tribe conquered another tribe for there to be an immediate mass conversion.
-If a bunch of Uzites wiped out a bunch of Hittites and took over their area, then all of the Hittites would start worshipping the god of the Uzites because, obviously, he was bigger and better and stronger, because their side won.
-That is not totally unfamiliar in the 20th century for that matter.
+If a bunch of Uzites wiped out a bunch of Hittites and took over their area, then all of the Hittites began worshipping the god of the Uzites because he was bigger, better, and stronger.
+After all, their side won.
+That is not an unfamiliar concept in the 20th century for that matter.